Updated: March 18, 2021

 Do I have to log in to write to the help desk?

 You should never have to log in to write to the help desk.
-Please click on the green feedback button or the Support Center link on any PubMed page.
+Please click on the Help link at the bottom of any PubMed page.
 When you type in the Subject field, you might see a list of suggested knowledge base articles.
 Please scroll past these suggestions to see the remainder of the help desk form.
-Complete the form and click on Submit to send your feedback to the help desk.
+Complete the form and click on Submit to send your message to the help desk.

 Why is PubMed being updated?